-The Pleasanton Police Department possesses 40mm launch platforms which has been previously approved by City Council.
+The Pleasanton Police Department possesses 40mm launch platforms which have been previously approved by the City Council.
 The police department purchased 24 launchers in 2023 to outfit the department's marked patrol fleet.
-The police department has two multi-launchers arriving in 2024 to be placed in the supervisor vehicles.
+The police department also received two multi-launchers in 2024 which were placed in patrol supervisor vehicles.
 They may be used as less-lethal impact devices as an alternative to a higher level of force or to deploy chemical agents.

-The Police Department utilizes 12-gauge beanbag rounds fired from a shotgun and the FN-303 launcher as less-lethal devices.
+The Police Department utilizes 12-gauge bean bag rounds fired from a shotgun and the FN-303 launcher as less-lethal devices.
 These are intended to provide alternatives to higher levels of force when reasonable and necessary.
 The FN-303 functions similarly to a paintball gun and can be loaded with different ammunition, including impact, pava (pepper spray), and marking rounds.
 Marking rounds leave a paint stain on clothing to identify a suspect later.
-Today the standard less-lethal ammunition patrol officers carry are beanbag rounds and FN-303 impact rounds.
+Today the standard less-lethal ammunition patrol officers carry are bean bag rounds and FN-303 impact rounds.